orlandotech/orlandotech.github.io/README.md

 Then -

   0. Make sure you have git installed!
 Read above.

   1. Fork this repository by clicking the "fork" button at the top right of the page

-  2. Clone your forked version to your local machine `$ git clone git@github.com/<your username>/orlandotech.github.io`
+  2. Clone your forked version to your local machine

+        $ git clone git@github.com/<your username>/orlandotech.github.io

   3. Make your awesome changes

-  4. Install the UI components via [Bower](http://bower.io)
-  5. Commit them like a boss, i.e.
+  4. Commit them like a boss, i.e.

-    `$ git add .`
+    	$ git add .
-    `$ git commit -m "<leave a nice commit message for everyone>"` `$ git push origin master`
+    	$ git commit -m "<leave a nice commit message for everyone>"
+    	$ git push origin master

-  6. Submit a Pull Request to this version of the repository by clicking the button at the top!
+  5. Submit a Pull Request to this version of the repository by clicking the button at the top!

-  7. If it's good, we'll merge and it and give you an air ^5
+  6. If it's good, we'll merge and it and give you an air ^5